banisterious/obsidian-custom-selected-word-count/README.md

   - **Excluded Phrases**: Managed via right-click context menu on selected text
     - Select text → Right-click → "Exclude phrase from word count" (only available when feature enabled)
     - Phrase management UI with individual edit/delete buttons for each phrase
+    - Inline editing with keyboard shortcuts (Enter to save, Escape to cancel)
     - Automatic duplicate detection and settings navigation

 ### Path Exclusion